ionic-team/ionic-framework/core/src/components/modal/readme.md

 ## Dismissing

 The modal can be dismissed after creation by calling the `dismiss()` method on the modal controller.
 The `onDidDismiss` function can be called to perform an action after the modal is dismissed.
+Before dismissing and if present the `canDismiss()` callback will be invoked.

 ## Customization